5.3. Choosing an experimental design

 Under some circumstances, the value of

-k = 2 is shown below:
+such example for k = 2 is shown below:

 |Additional central composite designs||Examples of other central composite designs will be given after Box-Behnken designs are described.|